MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01_Implement_Linux_clustering_on_Azure_VMs.md

 1. Leave the **Authentication type** set to **VM Password**, leave the checkbox **Open in new browser tab** enabled, and then select **Connect**.

-1. Repeat these steps to connect via Bastion to the **az12001a-vm1** Azure virtual machine.
+1. Repeat these steps to connect via Bastion to the **az12001a-vm1** Azure Virtual Machine.

-### Task 2: Configure storage of Azure virtual machines running Linux
+### Task 2: Configure storage of Azure Virtual Machines running Linux

-1. Within the Bastion session to the **az12001a-vm0** Azure virtual machine, run the following command to elevate privileges:
+1. Within the Bastion session to the **az12001a-vm0** Azure Virtual Machine, run the following command to elevate privileges:

    ```cli
    sudo su -